We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 Customer retention management software solves this by centralizing customer data, automating lifecycle workflows, and surfacing risks early.

-In this guide, we break down the best customer retention software available today, what each platform is best for, and how to choose the right solution for your team.
+In this guide, we break down how to implement retention software, what the best customer retention software available today is, what each platform is best for, and how to choose the right solution for your team.

 The best customer retention platforms help you detect churn early, automate engagement, unify customer data, and scale proactive success.